REFEREEING RESOURCES

 Abuse towards referees or any other staff member is not tolerated by British Dodgeball, and is directly in contravention of the British Dodgeball Code of Conduct.
 We encourage all referees to report any abusive behaviour they experience to hello@britishdodgeball.com in order to escalate the matter.

-Referee Feedback:
+Referee Kit

 Please submit both positive and constructive feedback about referees using the form below.
 Your feedback will be kept anonymous and we will use this information to: